cvat-ai/cvat/site/content/en/docs/integration/toloka.md

    - **Sensible content**: Switch this toggle if your dataset contains images intended for an adult audience.
-   - **Accept solutions automatically**: Enable this if you wish for completed pools to be automatically accepted.
+   - **Accept solutions automatically**: Enable this if you wish for completed jobs to be automatically accepted.
    - **Close pool after completion, sec**: The interval during which the pool will remain open from the moment all tasks are completed.
      Minimum — 0, maximum — 259200 seconds (three days).